DeDeDeK/KARchipelago/worlds/kirby_air_ride/docs/en_Kirby Air Ride.md

 - yaml option to sync the local checklist state with the server checked locations upon connection. for people who don't care about saves being edited/wiped and want the convenience of not having to juggle save files for each lobby
 - options presets that set goals for different "game modes" (killing enemies focused checkboxes, collecting items focused, etc.)
 - enable lists of locations as goals. get every checkbox on the list to complete your game.
 Allows for making custom games, essentially
-- energylink for air ride: laps completed, enemies killed,
+- energylink for air ride: laps completed, enemies killed
+- energylink for top ride: laps completed
+- kirby gets bigger as energylink grows?
 - ItemLink
 - performance pass on location checking
-- kirby gets bigger as energylink grows?
+- possible variable deathlink cooldown?

 ## Contributing